LCSB-BioCore/COBREXA.jl/docs/src/tutorials/2_analysis.md

 ```

 After a short while (the solver machinery usually needs to get precompiled
-before the first use), you should get the `opt_model`, which is now the
+before the first use), you should get `opt_model`, which is now an optimized
-optimized `JuMP.jl` model.
-It may print an information like this one:
+`JuMP.jl` model.
+It may print out information like this:

 ```
 A JuMP Model